 When should I hire an attorney?

 If you or someone you love is under investigation after a death in Rhode Island, you are likely filled with anxiety, stress and fear.
 There is no question that the accusation alone can ruin lives.
 Your first priority should be to find an attorney that you trust to help you and your family through this difficult time.
-Attorney Kara Manosh has the experience and the time-tested reputation to give you exceptional advice... she has the patience, empathy and kindness to help your family get through this... and she has the fight you will want to bring to every court date, every motion, and every argument.
-As soon as you find out that the police are investigating a death, contact Kara Hoopis Manosh to start the process of clearing your name.
+Attorneys Kara Manosh and Elizabeth Payette have the experience and the time-tested reputation to give you exceptional advice... we have the patience, empathy and kindness to help your family get through this... and we have the fight you will want to bring to every court date, every motion, and every argument.
+As soon as you find out that the police are investigating a death, contact Manosh Payette, LLC to start the process of clearing your name.
+Contact Manosh Payette, LLC, because your future deserves the best defense.